Ramuneid/1.2-Support-in-Lithuania/README.md

 **Who wins in the race for 1.2% support, and who is left behind?**

 In Lithuania, **1.2% support** is a part of a resident's already paid income tax that they can allocate to an eligible organisation.
-The receivers are usually support beneficiaries such as NGOs, public institutions, community organisations, religious communities, schools, Lithuanian organisations abroad, or eligible artists.
+The recipients are usually support beneficiaries such as NGOs, public institutions, community organisations, religious communities, schools, Lithuanian organisations abroad, or eligible artists.

-The analysis is based on publicly available data from **2020-2024** and focuses on how 1.2% support is distributed among recipients, how this distribution has changed over time, and which organisations receive the most support.
+The analysis is based on publicly available data from **2020–2024** and focuses on how 1.2% support is distributed among recipients, how this distribution has changed over time, and which organisations receive the most support.

 ## Project Aim